This 5-Minute Dungeon review was made after playing the game 30+ times.

 - The artwork on the box, mats, and cards is excellent.

 - Cleanup can be a bit of a pain.
 Everyone’s cards are mixed up on the table after every game, so you have to sort them out before starting a new game.
 You also have to reconfigure the dungeon deck every round.

 - The game does play well at all player counts, but the early bosses seem to be much easier with more players.
 We consistently beat the Baby Barbarian (Boss #1) with around two minutes left on the timer when playing a five-player game.

 - Even though everyone I’ve played this with has enjoyed it, I think it might be a bit too stressful for some people.
 Plenty of folks prefer to sit back, relax, and think about each move they’re going to make when playing board games, and 5-Minute Dungeon does not allow for any of that.

 I’m actually not usually a huge fan of real-time games, but I like 5-Minute Dungeon as much as everyone else I’ve played it with.
+In fact, it’s currently #1 on our top real-time games list!
 Each game is quick, intense and, best of all, extremely fun.